I. Requested Objectives for Statements of Interest

 DRL is committed to an anti-discrimination policy in all of its programs and activities.
 DRL welcomes SOI submissions irrespective of race, ethnicity, color, creed, national origin, gender, sexual orientation, gender identity, disability, or other status.

-No entity listed on the Excluded Parties List System in the System for Award Management (SAM) is eligible for any assistance or can participate in any activities under an award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR 1986 Comp., p.
+No entity listed on the Excluded Parties List System in the is eligible for any assistance or can participate in any activities under an award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR 1986 Comp., p.
 189) and 12689 (3 CFR1989 Comp., p.
 235), “Debarment and Suspension.”
 Additionally, no entity listed on the EPLS can participate in any activities under an award.
 All applicants are strongly encouraged to review the EPLS in SAM to ensure that no ineligible entity is included.

 Organizations are not required to have a valid Unique Entity Identifier (UEI) number—formerly referred to as a DUNS (Data Universal Numbering System) number—and an active SAM.gov registration to apply for this solicitation through SAMS Domestic.
 However, if a SOI is approved, these will need to be obtained before an organization is able to submit a full application.
 Therefore, we recommend starting the process of obtaining a SAM.gov registration as soon as possible.
 Please note that there is no cost associated with UEI or SAM.gov registration.